 Mechatronics (ESET) Program Overview

 ESET graduates function in multidisciplinary teams to design, install, maintain, and repair systems, components, or processes meeting specific needs for engineering applications.
 They serve as a link between engineers and technicians in the workplace where they play a key role from the conception of electronic systems until their implementation.
 They are involved in the development, testing, production, and quality assurance of electronic and mechanical components and/or systems.
+Additionally, if you'd like to learn about the manufacturing gap creating career opportunities in Mechatronics view our infographic, here.

 The curriculum provides ESET graduates with the education and foundation needed for employment in a variety of industries in the private and public sector, including the computer industry, homeland security, automation and manufacturing, and education.